A Day Trip to Bonifacio Corsica

 It is immediately obvious what makes Bonifacio Corsica’s loveliest town.

 Narrow paved lanes lined with shops and wafting aromas of crepes pull us deeper into the labyrinth of the town center.
-Arches that run across many of the lanes were originally used to carry water throughout the town.
-They provide a fascinating glimpse into what life must have been like so long ago when the locals’ biggest concern was foreign invasion.
+Arches run across many of the lanes and were originally used to carry water throughout the town.

 As we stroll, we pass the majestic gorgeous Hotel Solemare.
 Oh, how I wish we had time to spend a night here to explore more!